ms1963/SleepyPico/README.md

 ## Circuit diagram
 On the bottom left the BME280 sensor is depicted.
 The SSD1306 resides on the bottom right.
 The push button connected to 3.3V and GPIO 15 is used in DORMANT mode to wake up the Pico.
-The Pico is fed by a power supply (not shown) such as a battery (Mains, Solar Cell, LiPo, LiIon or any other battery).
-For the weather station I am using a 18650 battery holder and a 18650 battery with 8800 mAh to power the circuit.
+The Pico is fed by a power supply (not shown) such as Mains, Solar Cell, LiPo, LiIon, or any other battery.
+For the weather station I am using a 18650 battery holder and a 18650 battery to power the circuit.
 ![Circuit diagram](https://github.com/ms1963/SleepyPico/blob/main/sleepypico_steckplatine.svg)

 ## Measuring power consumption